Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * A Great Will, because nothing can get him to change his mind about Imperialist Capitalism or the Shadow that took over the Time Brigade.
 Also, it will make it harder for Space·Time Stalin to brainwash me.
 Take that, Space·Time Stalin!
 * Good Mobility, because I've been on the run for a few subjective years already.
 * Good Tactics, because I need to stay one step ahead of the Time Brigade.
 Also, with Mobility + Tactics, I'm starting to be pretty good at Guerrilla Warfare.
-Also, I'm starting to become Space·Time Che Guevara instead of Space·Time Trotsky, but I'm ok with mixing both characters.
 * Fair Stealth, because that's also going to be necessary for my Space·Time Guerrilla.
-* Fair Expertise, which my Space·Time Trotsky Aspect will let me use apply to historico-economic marxist theories.
+* Fair Expertise, which my Space·Time Guerrilla Trotsky Aspect will let me use apply to historico-economic marxist theories.
 It's not Great, but I can always invoke my Aspect to boost me.

 I'll leave everything else to be decided during gameplay.
 I feel like I have followers, and I feel like I need a Stunt to be a good orator.